pkostic-dev/game-wraith-hunter/README.md

 ## Exporting for Android

+- Install Android Export
+- Install Android Build Template
+- Create a new Android Export
+- Toggle Runnable
-- Enable the Vibrate permission (permissions/vibrate)
+- Enable the Vibrate permission
-- Everything else is kept at default including the target SDK
+- Enable Gradle build
-  - Min SDK : 24
+- Change the Min SDK to 24
-  - Target SDK : 32

 ## Documentation